The Ultimate Guide To Vegan!

 Who Is This Guide For?

-Veganism is commonly viewed by many people as about as exciting as a wet weekend in Bognor!
-(Editor’s Note: Bognor really is a lovely place!)
+Veganism is commonly perceived by many people as about as exciting as a soggy lettuce sandwich!

-Well, that’s all going to change with the Stop Animal Cruelty.org Ultimate Guide To Vegan!
+Well, that’s all going to change with the Cruelty Free Lifestyle.org Ultimate Guide To Vegan!

 We wrote this guide for anyone who wants to cut through the mis-information & extreme agendas, to find out the true facts about veganism – from a beginners perspective.